It takes a high savings rate to achieve financial independence and retire early. A visit to Disney World requires a significant output of money.

-Nevertheless, if Disney World is a high priority for you or your children, there are strategies that can help you fit a Disney trip into nearly any budget.
+Nevertheless, if visiting Mickey Mouse is a high priority for you or your children, there are strategies that can help you fit a Disney vacation into nearly any budget.
 We’ll approach it from the barista FIRE, leanFIRE, FIRE, and fatFIRE perspectives.

 If none of those acronyms made sense to you, fear not.
 All will be explained below.
-I’ll also share some general Disney tips based on my recent experience visiting both waterparks and all four major parks with my family of four in September of 2018.
+I’ll also share some general Disney tips based on my experience visiting all four major Disney plus the waterparks with my family of four in September of 2018.

 Walt Disney World for the FIRE Crowd